TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ### Comparing population proportions

-In the previous lesson we estimated the proportion of two mutually exclusive groups in a population based on a random sample of observations drawn from that population.
+In the previous lesson we estimated the proportion of two mutually exclusive groups within a population based on a random sample of observations drawn from that population.
 We used the R `prop.test()` function to generate a confidence interval for the population proportion and test the hypothesis that the proportion was 0.5.
 We also learned that we could test against other